godotengine/godot-docs/classes/class_animationtreeplayer.rst

 The node from which to relatively access other nodes.

-It accesses the Bones, so it should point to the same Node the AnimationPlayer would point its Root Node at.
+It accesses the bones, so it should point to the same node the :ref:`AnimationPlayer<class_AnimationPlayer>` would point its Root Node at.

 ----